Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Conclusions

-The local Bayesian optimization framework presented in this paper enables Bayesian optimization to achieve the same deep convergence criteria that quasi-Newton optimizers achieve and do so with the same or fewer function evaluations.
+The local Bayesian optimization framework presented in this paper enables Bayesian optimization to achieve the same deep convergence criteria that quasi-Newton and conjugate-gradient optimizers achieve and do so with the same or fewer function evaluations.
 The advantage of the Bayesian optimizer using a probabilistic surrogate was particularly noticeable for the test cases when the gradients were not accurate.
-Future work will involve expanding this local Bayesian optimization framework to also be able to handle nonlinear constraints.
+The local optimization framework for Bayesian optimizers from this paper can also be expanded to handle nonlinear constraints \cite{marchildon_framework_2025}.

 \bmsection*{Acknowledgments}

 The authors are thankful for the financial support provided by the Natural Sciences and Engineering Research Council of Canada and the Ontario Graduate Scholarship Program while this research was being undertaken.
 The authors would also like to recognize the helpful feedback provided by professors Masayuki Yano and Prasanth Nair at the University of Toronto.